MelTravelz/JSON_archives/README.md

 ### Option 3: Home Sweet Home
 Ahhh, the Take-Home.
 You've been asked to spin up a repo of your own (in your preferred language and framework) and let your imagination run wild.
 Build out an API that delivers the desired data, and then, what other ideas do you have?
 Maybe a database?
 Maybe full CRUD functionality?
 Maybe just a micro service?

 **Helpful Hint:** You are a problem-solver and critical-thinker.
-As long as you can defend the decisions you made, they will be impressed!
+As long as you can defend your decisions, they will be impressed!

 <br>